The Bankrate promise

 Some have been fortunate enough to redirect their paused monthly student loan payments into savings during the pandemic.
 The next six months provides one more chance to add these funds to an emergency fund, if you have one.

 You might also consider investing some of this extra money.
 Just make sure you have an adequate balance in your emergency fund first.

-Increasing your 401(k) contributions this year — if you have one through your employer — or moving money into an IRA may make sense for your situation.
+Increasing your 401(k) contributions — if you have one through your employer — or moving money into an IRA may make sense for your situation.

 “With no interest being charged, you can still make payments on your student loans and every dollar goes directly towards paying down the loan balance,” McBride says.
 “There’s no headwind from interest.
 So there is the ability to accelerate debt repayment if you’re at the luxury of doing so.”

 Not having to make student loan payments through the end of the year could help you stay afloat or further improve your financial status.
 Re-evaluate your budget and plan ahead so that you’re prepared when federal student loan payments restart in 2022.